nghilevi/moment-calendar-2/README.md

 # moment-calendar-2
 [![npm version](https://badge.fury.io/js/moment-calendar-2.svg)](http://badge.fury.io/js/moment-calendar-2)

-A Node module to create month calendar where each date is a moment date.
+A simple yet powerful Node module to create month calendar object where each date is a MomentJS object.
+You can leverage further with date operations as well as configuring localization through MomentJS.

+You can use this component with other frameworks and libraries with ease.
 This [`Demo`](https://vinhnghi223.github.io/moment-calendar-2/) demonstrates how to use moment-calendar-2 together with angular to build a date picker component.

 ## Getting Started